M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

 ## Transaction modes

 By default, when using the VAF 2.3 `TaskManager` approach, individual tasks are in the `Hybrid` transaction mode.
 This provides flexibility that the overall operation can take as long as is needed, but transactional safety for all vault operations executed within the `Commit` action.
-The `Commit` action is executed within a transaction, and therefore limited to a maximum of 90 seconds.
+The `Commit` action is executed within a transaction, and therefore limited to a default maximum of 90 seconds.
 {:.note}

+If code that runs within a transaction exceeds the configured transaction duration then the task will be failed and may be re-run.
+It is important that transactional code completes as quickly as possible.
+Long-running transactions have impacts upon the general server performance and may cause conflicts and deadlocks.
+Note that code that runs quickly in development environments may perform significantly differently in production vaults.
+{:.note.warning}

 There are three available transaction modes: